How to Calculate Poker Pot Odds & Percentages

 Using mathematics and probability in poker is one of the most useful (yet underused!) skills for earning profit over the long run.

-This article aims to explain what pot odds are, how they work, and how to incorporate them into your game.
+Take a look at the list of premier poker skills to master, below.
+We’ll explain exactly what pot odds are, how they work, and how to best incorporate them into your game.

 What are poker pot odds?